Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems

-The subsequent corollary, which acts as a counterpart to Corollary \ref{cor:maximizer_counterf}, highlights the importance of both the consistency and monotonicity principles: \begin{corollary} Assume $K$ rankers $\ranker_0$, ..., $\ranker_{K-1}$ are compared in a producer-side experiment where one of them satisfies $\ranker_k=\ranker_{\pureutil}$ as defined in Lemma \ref{lem:util_attn_line_up}.
-If the merged ranker $\ranker$ in the counterfactual interleaving design adheres to both consistency and monotonicity principles, then
+Corollary \ref{cor:maximizer_counterf} indicates that the counterfactual readout $\agg^*(\util)$ from producer-side experiments can be used to correctly identify the best ranker if the attention function is monotonically non-increasing.
+Nevertheless, in practice we cannot directly observe the counterfactual readout $\agg^*(\util)$.
+The following key corollary, which is derived based on the observed experiment readouts $\left\{ \agg_k(\util) \right\}$ or their expected values $\left\{ \overline{\agg_k}(\util) \right\}$, highlights the importance of having both the consistency and monotonicity principles in designing producer-side experiments: \begin{corollary} Assume $K$ rankers $\ranker_0$, ..., $\ranker_{K-1}$ are compared in a producer-side experiment where one of them satisfies $\ranker_k=\ranker_{\pureutil}$ as defined in Lemma \ref{lem:util_attn_line_up}.
+If the merged ranker $\ranker$ from the design adheres to both consistency and monotonicity principles, then

-which implies that the best ranker $\ranker_k$ can be identified based on the expected values of the experiment readouts. \end{corollary}
+which implies that the best ranker $\ranker_k$ can be correctly identified based on the expected values of the observed experiment readouts. \end{corollary}